 Intended outcome Success criteria Raised percentage of disadvantaged pupils meeting the required standard in the phonics screening Assessments and observations indicate significantly improved phonics among disadvantaged pupils.
 Targeted groups make good progress from their starting points as identified on provision maps.
-School targets for the phonics screening check are met (set in October each year) Raised percentage of disadvantaged pupils meeting the early learning goal at the end of Reception Assessment and observations indicate significantly improved outcomes for disadvantaged pupils reducing gaps where possible.
-Targeted groups make good progress from their starting points as identified on provision maps Improved pupil outcomes at the end of KS2 in maths in line with non-disadvantaged children Assessments and observations indicate significantly improved KS2 maths among disadvantaged pupils.
+School targets for the phonics screening check are met (80% Year 1 DA and 79% Year 2 DA in 2023-2024) Raised percentage of disadvantaged pupils meeting the early learning goal at the end of Reception Assessment and observations indicate significantly improved outcomes for disadvantaged pupils reducing gaps where possible.
+Targeted groups make good progress from their starting points as identified on provision maps (71% PP DA are targeted GLD in 2023-2024)

+Improved pupil outcomes at the end of KS2 in maths in line with non-disadvantaged children Assessments and observations indicate significantly improved KS2 maths among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
-Targeted groups make good progress from their starting points as identified on provision maps Reduced persistent absence and raised disadvantaged (including disadvantaged SEND attendance) Sustained high attendance from 2024/25 demonstrated by: the overall absence rate for all pupils being no more than 4%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 6%. the percentage of all pupils who are persistently absent being below 9% and the figure among disadvantaged pupils being no more than 5% lower than their peers.
+Targeted groups make good progress from their starting points as identified on provision maps Reduced persistent absence and raised disadvantaged (including disadvantaged SEND attendance) Sustained high attendance from 2024/25 demonstrated by: the overall absence rate for all pupils being no more than 4%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 0.6% (gap in 2022-2023 was 4.6% between disadvantaged and non disadvantaged pupils). the percentage of all pupils who are persistently absent being below 30% and the figure among disadvantaged pupils being no more than 15% lower than their peers.